TraCS: Trajectory Collection in Continuous Space under Local Differential Privacy: Preliminaries

-However, the collector is untrusted and may act as an adversary attempting to infer users' private data.
-Therefore, releasing the private trajectories to the collector pose a privacy risk.
+However, the collector is untrusted and may act as an adversary attempting to infer users' sensitive data.
+Therefore, releasing the sensitive trajectories to the collector poses a privacy risk.
 To protect privacy, users perturb their trajectories using a privacy mechanism $\mechanism: \mathcal{S} \to Range(\mechanism)$, and then send the perturbed trajectories $\mathcal{T}' = \{\tau_1', \tau_2', \dots, \tau_n'\}$ to the collector.

-We aim to design a mechanism $\mathcal{M}$ that satisfies $\varepsilon$-LDP, providing a provable privacy guarantee for the private trajectories.
-Additionally, $\mathcal{M}$ should ensure the utility of the perturbed trajectories and incur limited computational cost for real-time applications.
+We aim to design a mechanism $\mathcal{M}$ that satisfies $\varepsilon$-LDP, providing provable privacy guarantee for sensitive trajectories.
+Additionally, $\mathcal{M}$ should preserve utility, ensuring perturbed trajectories remain comparable to the originals, while incurring only modest computational overhead suitable for real-time applications.